zeroseven/z7_blog/README.md

 It’s never been so easy to bring a blog to a TYPO3 page, to customize it and put information where they belong.
 Extend the Extbase models, synchronize the content on post pages or invent new filter arguments for ViewHelpers or the repository with just a bunch of lines of code.
 It’s totally up to you.

 Want a RSS-Feed?
 Or a comments function?
 This extension is built highly modular:
 Whole features are easily installed or removed or you develop your very own features for the blog.
 This way, you’ll always only have the exact amount of features and configuration that you really need.
-Speaking of need: you really need this extension.
+Speaking of need: you really need this extension!

 Oh by the way, we support multi language and multi domain setups of course.